 Pushing Position Matters

-If you’ve been told that your baby may be big, it doesn’t mean you will need to be induced or plan a c-section, but it does mean you should consider doing a little bit of research on the best positions for your labor.
+If you’ve been told that your baby may be big, it doesn’t mean you will need to be induced or plan a c-section, but you should consider doing a little research on the best positions for your labor.

 Can I give you a tip, Mama?